Contribution levels in 2022

 Employer primary contributions

-You pay 6.5% on earnings up to the SEL and 2% between the SEL and up to the UEL.
+Your employer will pay 6.5% of your gross earnings up to the standard earnings limit (SEL), and 2.5% between the SEL and up to the upper earnings limit.
+This will not be deducted from your earnings.

 How contributions are calculated